-Do I need any special hardware or software to take MFO?
+Do I need any special hardware or software to work on MFO?

 MFO should work properly on most computers manufactured in the last few years.
-You will need an internet connection, and you will need to use your computer’s audio (either speakers or headphones), so you should be in a quiet location where you will not be disruptive to others.
+You will need an Internet connection, a web browser, and Flash Player version 11.2 or later.
+(You can check and update your version of Flash Player here.)
+You will need to use your computer’s audio (either speakers or headphones), so you should be in a quiet location where you will not be disruptive to others.
 Unfortunately, MFO will not work on iPads or other tablets.

 How long does the MFO pretest take?